redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

         </div>
     </div>

-Here there are declared three columns and each of them contains a slot.
-Every slot has any **repeat** switch specified, this tells RedKite CMS to repeat the slot at page level, so blocks change on each page of the site.
+Here there are three columns declared and each of them contains a slot.
+Every slot has a **repeat** switch specified, this tells RedKite CMS to repeat the slot at page level, so blocks change on each page of the site.

-Let's adding some styles to our **style.css** file:
+Lets try adding some styles to our **style.css** file:

     {# app/plugins/RedKiteCms/Theme/MyCustomTheme/Resources/public/css/style.css #}
     #menu {